shrihari-prakash/comma-messenger-backend/backend/node/api/docs/api_docs.md

 ```
     function sendMessage() {
       socket.emit("_messageOut", {
-        id: "generate a random id based on current time.
+        id: "Current unix timestamp recommended.
 This id will be sent back on callback to let the front end know if the message was delivered or rejected.",
         token: "Bearer API_TOKEN",
+        type: "text",
         tab_id: "tab_1",
-        receiver_id: "receiver_1",
         content: "Hello",
+        password: "1234",
       });
     }
 ```